In Malawi, better education for farmers could help them to grow more crops, earn more money, and improve their quality of life.

 When we think of “ethics,” we probably think of a rulebook that people like doctors follow, and people like politicians are supposed to follow but usually don’t.
 What do ethics have to do with your breakfast?
 Paul Thompson argues that ethics and food systems go hand in hand.
 It’s one thing to feed people; it’s another thing to feed them ethically.

 Thompson is the W.K.
 Kellogg Chair in Agricultural, Food and Community Ethics at Michigan State University.
 He is the author of over 13 books.
 His new book is called From Field to Fork, Food Ethics for Everyone.

-Listen to the podcast here.
+Listen to an interview with him on the Food Fix podcast here.

 Although no fish with internal bleeding or bulging eyes have been reported by Great Lakes fish farms, a highly-contagious virus that causes such symptoms has bruised the profits of many in the industry.